+Educated in Printmaking at Goldsmith’s and Atelier 17 with S.W Hayter.
 His engagement with Digital Art has been a long one.
 He curated the first International survey exhibition of Digital Printmaking: the Electronic Print at the Arnolfini in Bristol In 1989.
-He was also a consultant in the Art and Computers exhibition in Computer Art held in Cleveland that year and wrote the catalogue introduction.
-He also has experience of curation and judging through number of other international exhibitions in electronic art, including Arcade 2- 1997, Arcade 3 2000, the Electronic Eye at Watershed in 1986.
+He was consultant in the Art and Computers exhibition in Computer Art held in Cleveland that year and wrote the catalogue introduction.
+He has experience of curation and judging through number of other international exhibitions in electronic art, including Arcade 2- 1997, Arcade 3 2000, the Electronic Eye at Watershed in 1986.
 In 1988, he exhibited at the First International Society of Electronic Artists (FISEA) conference held in Utrecht.
-In 1990, created an interactive exhibition utilising giant digital panels and interactive sound installations with an accompanying multimedia program on the theme of the Electronic Forest.
+In 1990, he created an interactive exhibition utilising giant digital panels and interactive sound installations with an accompanying multimedia program on the theme of the Electronic Forest.
 This was one of the first such installations of its type and prototyped the connection of such exhibitions to the internet.
 In 1990 he began experimenting with permanent digital-ceramic printing for Public Art.
 Since then, he has regularly participated in ISEA.